BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   life of me get the animations to *look* decent, and it bothers me enough that I'm not willing to "officially" release this thing.
 Essentially the same problem that I have with the vehicle animations in my Mega Timesaver XL mod.
 Pffffff.
+- `always_visible_guardian_takedown_platforms` - Basically what it says: trying
+  to make the platforms in Guardian Takedown visible all the time, instead of just some of the time.

 Licenses
 ========